janten/onkyo-eiscp-remote-mac/README.md

 Commands
 --------
-A list of available commands and supported receivers is available on http://www.wyerd.co.uk/images/onkyo_cmds.xls
+A list of available commands and supported receivers is available in <a href="commands.xls">commands.xls</a>.